SmartGenzAI1/Aii/backend/README.md

 License

-MIT — production and commercial use allowed.
+MIT License © GenZ AI

 ---

+Maintainers

+Built and maintained by GenZ AI Team
+Designed for scale, reliability, and extensibility.